smkbhd2018/obsidian-editor-width-slider/README.md

 - Adjust the width of images using a slider in the status bar.
 - Increase or decrease image sizes to customize your viewing experience.
 - Simple and intuitive interface for easy usage.
+- Choose between percent, pixel, or viewport units for the slider.

 ### Feature: Custom for Individual Files using YAML

 With the Obsidian Image Width Slider Plugin, you can customize image widths for individual files by specifying an "image-width" field in the YAML frontmatter of your notes.
 This feature allows you to have different image widths for different files, giving you greater flexibility in your note-taking and editing experience.
+The width value respects the unit configured in the plugin settings.

 #### Setting the Image Width